 - How to rely: understanding the responsibilities of your institution, investigators, and IRB and implementing processes to fulfill them; drafting reliance agreements based on your risk tolerance; collecting and providing local context information.

-Research#703703 - The Dos and Don’ts of Investigating Research Misconduct Cases Sarah Archibald, Research Integrity Officer, Univ of Maryland-Baltimore
+Research#703703 - The Dos and Don’ts of Investigating Research Misconduct Cases Sarah Archibald, Director, Office of Accountability & Compliance, Univ of Maryland-Baltimore

 - Identify the unique regulatory and operational challenges of IITs, as well as, the associated risks.

 - Discuss suggestions for risk-based audit plans, sampling and testing techniques for IITs.